Drug and Alcohol Abuse Prevention Training for Construction Workers

 After completing the course, the learner will be able to:

-- Describe the stages of substance use disorder progression.
+- Describe the stages of SUD progression.

 - Discuss the specific risks and consequences of SUD in the workplace.